-ct one: Not applicable • Applicable Classic Applicable Cl Check the applicable authority or authorities: ☐ Services furnished under the provisions of §1915(a)(1)(a) of the Act and described in Appendix I ☐ Waiver(s) authorized under §1915(b) of the Act.
-Specify the §1915(b) waiver program and indicate whether a §1915(b) waiver application has been submitted or previously approved: Specify the §1915(b) authorities under which this program operates (check each that applies): §1915(b)(1) (mandated enrollment to managed care) §1915(b)(2) (central broker) §1915(b)(3) (employ cost savings to furnish additional services) §1915(b)(4) (selective contracting/limit number of providers) A program operated under §1932(a) of the Act.
+G. Concurrent Operation with Other Programs.
+This waiver operates concurrently with another program (or programs) approved under the following authorities Select one: O Not applicable Applicable Check the applicable authority or authorities: ☐ Services furnished under the provisions of §1915(a)(1)(a) of the Act and described in Appendix I Waiver(s) authorized under §1915(b) of the Act.
+Specify the §1915(b) waiver program and indicate whether a §1915(b) waiver application has been submitted or previously approved: Specify the §1915(b) authorities under which this program operates (check each that applies): §1915(b)(1) (mandated enrollment to managed care) §1915(b)(2) (central broker) \$1915(b)(3) (employ cost savings to furnish additional services) \$1915(b)(4) (selective contracting/limit number of providers) A program operated under §1932(a) of the Act.
 Specify the nature of the state plan benefit and indicate whether the state plan amendment has been submitted or previously approved: ☐ A program authorized under §1915(i) of the Act. ☐ A program authorized under §1915(j) of the Act.
 A program authorized under §1115 of the Act.
 Specify the program: CMS approved New York's request to amend its section 1115(a) demonstration titled, "Medicaid Redesign Team" (MRT) (Project Number 11-W-001142/2) on August 2, 2019.
-The approval enabled the state to create a streamlined children's model of care for children and youth under 21 years of age with behavioral health (BH) and HCBS needs, including medically fragile children, children with a BH diagnosis, children with medical fragility and developmental disabilities, and children in foster care with developmental disabilities. al Eligiblity for Medicaid and Medicare. ck if applicable: This waiver provides services for individuals who are eligible for both Medicare and Medicaid.
+The approval enabled the state to create a streamlined children's model of care for children and youth under 21 years of age with behavioral health (BH) and HCBS needs, including medically fragile children, children with a BH diagnosis, children with medical fragility and developmental disabilities, and children in foster care with developmental disabilities.
+H. Dual Eligiblity for Medicaid and Medicare.
+Check if applicable: $oxed{ imes}$ This waiver provides services for individuals who are eligible for both Medicare and Medicaid.
+Brief Waiver Description